rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene08-customizing-quality-profiles.md

 Mention the scene number and tell the audience about:

 Every team has different coding standards and requirements.
 In this scene, we'll learn how to customize SonarQube's quality profiles to match your team's specific needs and coding standards.

+### Script for Course Creator
+- Mention scene 08 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 08 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">